nehaparmar2506/smaato/README.md

 #  Smaato, Request forwarding and tracking API

-An api that accepts and tracks requests received per minute, offers the possibility to forward the same to desired endpoint.
+Accepts and tracks requests received per minute, offers the possibility to forward the same to desired endpoint.

-**System design overview**
+### What parts of the assignment are solved ?
+ Current implementation covers all the requirements, and all the extensions.
+Though the system will need scaling to support 10k/sec throughput.

+### System design overview

 Below diagram depicts the high level components assembled to solve this problem.

 **request processor service**
 is the spring boot Java Rest API that accepts the requests, integrates with **Redis cache**.
-All the accepted unique request ids by Counter instances are immediately sent over to redis cache.
+All the accepted unique request ids by request processor instances are immediately sent over to redis cache.
 Requests to endpoint are forwarded asynchronously and response status is shared as an event to a kafka topic. for more details check `/request-processor/README.md`